 What are the qualifications for withholding rent in New Hampshire?

-Tenants may withhold rent if a landlord fails to address vital repairs within 14 days of a written notice, provided the problems were not caused by the tenant.
+Tenants may withhold rent if a landlord fails to address necessary repairs within 14 days of a written notice, provided the problems were not caused by the tenant.
 Rent withholding must follow proper procedures, including setting aside the rent for potential future payment.

 What are the legal defenses against retaliatory evictions in New Hampshire?